cosmos/ibc/spec/ics-007-tendermint-client/README.md

     assert(evidence.h1.commitmentRoot !== evidence.h2.commitmentRoot)
     // fetch the previously verified commitment root & validator set consensusState = get("clients/{identifier}/consensusStates/{evidence.fromHeight}")
+    // assert that the timestamp is not from more than an unbonding period ago assert(now - consensusState.timestamp < clientState.unbondingPeriod)
     // check if the light client "would have been fooled" assert(
       verify(consensusState.validatorSet, evidence.fromHeight, evidence.h1) &&